Bauman's History

 In 1734 the followers of Caspar Schwenckfeld came to Pennsylvania as Christian refugees from Silesia, seeking freedom of worship.
 They survived on the high seas due in part to an ample supply of apple butter, a fruit product that keeps its goodness without preservatives or refrigeration.
 On arrival they celebrated with a meal of bread and apple butter, an occasion still commemorated in Schwenkfelder churches.

 Before long John Bauman's apple butter business had replaced his carriage shop.
 As satisfied customers spread the word the business has continued to grow since the turn of the century.
+Their youngest of nine children, Stanley, became a partner in the business after he graduated from Ursinus College in 1928.
+Stanley then married Ruth Latshaw in 1941 and together they ran the business until Stanley's death in 1977.

-Now in the third generation Bauman's Apple Butter Factory is still a family operation in the Nineteenth Century village of Sassamansville.
+Now in the third generation Bauman's Apple Butter Factory is still a family operation in the nineteenth century village of Sassamansville.